actinia-org/actinia-core/docs/installation.rst

     ..

-5. GRASS GIS 7.6 requires a Python2 environment for running, so we create one.
+5. GRASS GIS 7.8 requires a Python 3 environment for running, so we create one (not needed if only Python 3 is present on the machine).
    This environment must be specified in the actinia config file:

     .. code-block:: bash